-Risks not energised in a high voltage situation does not mean that low-voltage and direct current voltages are absent.
-Application of earthing and short-circuiting devices that depend on a conductive path through a fuse or circuit breaker that is not fit for purpose.
-Ineffective connection to the general mass of the earth (e.g. the electrode, grid or temporary electrode that the earth and short circuit relies upon in a situation where a single phase becomes energised).
-Application of the short circuit portion of portable earthing devices prior to the earth tail being connected to the earth.
-Arcing and splattering associated with the application of earths and short circuits.
+- not energised in a high voltage situation does not mean that low-voltage and direct current voltages are absent. - Application of earthing and short-circuiting devices that depend on a conductive path through a fuse or circuit breaker that is not fit for purpose. - Ineffective connection to the general mass of the earth (e.g. the electrode, grid or temporary electrode that the earth and short circuits relies upon in a situation where a single phase becomes energised). - Application of the short circuit portion of portable earthing devices prior to the earth tail being connected to the earth. - Arcing and splattering associated with the application of earths and short circuits.
 The arcing or splattering may result from using the device in situations that range from energised conductors to residual energy such as capacitance.
-If the parts are energised, the worker can draw the arc from one phase to the other, causing a phase-to-phase fault.
-A potential electric shock path existing once the earth tail is connected to earth.
+If the parts are energised, the worker can draw the arc from one phase to the other, causing a phase-tophase fault. - A potential electric shock path existing once the earth tail is connected to earth.
 A worker may touch another live part and the earthed connector at the same time (e.g. in a Common Multiple Earthed Neutral (CMEN) area).
-Even when working on high voltage, contact between the earthed connector and a low-voltage phase car cause an electric shock.
-Working near sources of arcing, explosion or fires Arcs, explosions and electrical faults can cause burns.
+Even when working on high voltage, contact between the earthed connector and a low-voltage phase can cause an electric shock.

+Working near sources of arcing, explosion or fires

+Arcs, explosions and electrical faults can cause burns.
 Workers should be protected from the effects of burns.
-Examples of situations where arcs, explosions and electrical faults can cause burns include: materials providing a conductive path between sources of potential, (e.g. uninsulated tools falling across busbars) abnormal conditions on circuits such as: lightning striking mains circuits of different voltages touching each other (e.g. high voltage contacting low-voltage circuits) high voltage in the secondary circuit of a current transformer if a open circuit occurs when current is flowing in the primary circuit. abnormally high voltages when synchronising different supplies.
-For example if the waveforms are 180° out of phase, twice the peak-to- peak voltage may be imposed. peak voltage may be imposed. voltage multiplication effects, including: ferro-resonance where the capacitive and inductive components of underground cables and transformers can significantly increase voltages when single-phasing occurs peak voltage may be imposed. voltage multiplication effects, including: ferro-resonance where the capacitive and inductive components of underground cables and transformers can significantly increase voltages when single-phasing occurs re-strike can occur if capacitors are energised, de-energised and
+Examples of situations where arcs, explosions and electrical faults can cause burns include:

+- materials providing a conductive path between sources of potential, (e.g. uninsulated tools falling across busbars) - abnormal conditions on circuits such as: - lightning striking mains - circuits of different voltages touching each other (e.g. high voltage contacting low-voltage circuits) - high voltage in the secondary circuit of a current transformer if an open circuit occurs when current is flowing in the primary circuit. - abnormally high voltages when synchronising different supplies.
+For example if the waveforms are 180° out of phase, twice the peak-topeak voltage may be imposed. - voltage multiplication effects, including: - ferro-resonance where the capacitive and inductive components of underground cables and transformers can significantly increase voltages when single-phasing occurs - re-strike can occur if capacitors are energised, de-energised and re-energised in rapid succession. - leakage or electrical discharge causing insulation to be compromised (e.g. a combination of a build-up of contaminants on insulators, wet weather or tracking through air voids in pitch filled insulating chambers). - failure of insulating mediums.